 In 2014, voters passed Proposition 1 - the Safe, Clean, and Reliable Drinking Water Supply Act of 2014.
 The Proposition requires a 50% match and includes language that would allow funding to be used for both Capital and Treatment & Remediation components of cleanup projects.
-The groundwater section also contains language that is favorable to the WQA's efforts by giving preference to NPL- listed sites such as the San Gabriel Basin.However, the state subsequently determined that the proposition lacked sufficient language to justify the use of these funds for Treatment and Remedation.
-WQA pursued a solution with the legislature that resulted in the \$80M of Treatment and Remediation funds being moved to the subsequent Proposition 1 totaling \$636,000 to investigate sources of contamination.
+The groundwater section also contains language that is favorable to the WQA's efforts by giving preference to NPL- listed sites such as the San Gabriel Basin.
+However, the state subsequently determined that the proposition lacked sufficient language to justify the use of these funds for Treatment and Remedation.
+WQA pursued a solution with the legislature that resulted in the \$80M of Treatment and Remediation funds being moved to the subsequent Proposition 68 bond.
+Nevertheless, WQA was able to secure two planning grants from Proposition 1 totaling \$636,000 to investigate sources of contamination.